xarlio/react-simple-toggle/README.md

 The styling is completely separated from the component in order to make easy to integrate with the styling of your app.
 Create your css taking into account this tree:

 ```
-|-- toogle toogle--checked
+|-- toggle toggle--checked
-    |-- toogle__left
+    |-- toggle__left
-    |-- toogle__center
+    |-- toggle__center
-    |-- toogle__right
+    |-- toggle__right
 ```
 Notes:
-- "toogle" can be replaced by className prop
+- "toggle" can be replaced by className prop
-- toogle--checked is only present when is toggled
+- toggle--checked is only present when is toggled

-However, you can use one of the stylesheets provided in [style folder](https://github.com/carlos-dev/react-toogle/tree/master/style)
+However, you can use one of the stylesheets provided in [style folder](https://github.com/carlos-dev/react-toggle/tree/master/style)
 ```
-require('node_modules/react-toogle/style/android.css')
+require('node_modules/react-toggle/style/android.css')
 ```
 more styles coming soon